giesselmann/nanopype/docs/installation.md

     snakemake --snakefile rules/install.smk all

 to build and install all tools into **src** and **bin** folders within the current directory.
-To only build specific targets e.g. samtools you can use:
+To only build a subset or specific targets e.g. samtools you can use:

+    # core functionality
+    snakemake --snakefile rules/install.smk core
+    # extend functionality
+    snakemake --snakefile rules/install.smk extended
+    # specific tool only
     snakemake --snakefile rules/install.smk samtools

 You will need to append the **bin** directory to your PATH variable, modify the paths in the environment config or re-run the install script with